 Should the UK come crashing out of the EU with no agreement in place, trade with the bloc would have to abide by World Trade Organisation rules.

-In addition, the rights of EU citizens in the UK and vice versa would not have any protections.
+Moreover, the rights of EU citizens in the UK and vice versa would not have any protections under such a scenario.

 Whilst May has repeatedly stated that EU citizen rights are a key priority for the government, a no-deal Brexit would make their status at best ambiguous, creating only further uncertainty for businesses and staff.